-A study conducted with 96 pregnant women in Southern Brazil confirmed the importance of group activities for pregnant acquire knowledge regarding women to pregnancy, labor, birth, and the puerperium, as well as the pregnant women's satisfaction with the information received so that they can safely(14). experience these phases more However, the professionals participating in the study did not indicate any collective strategies due to the low adherence of women prior to the COVID-19 pandemic.
+A study conducted with 96 pregnant women in Southern Brazil confirmed the importance of group activities for pregnant women to acquire knowledge regarding pregnancy, labor, birth, and the puerperium, as well as the pregnant women's satisfaction with the information received so that they can experience these phases more safely(14).
+However, the professionals participating in the study did not indicate any collective strategies due to the low adherence of women prior to the COVID-19 pandemic.